workwithpact/StoreDuplicator/README.md

 - Copying products & articles: run `yarn start --products --articles`
 - Copying products, pages & articles: run `yarn start --products --articles --pages`
 - Just copy everything you can: run `yarn start --products --articles --pages --blogs --collections`

+## Issues and bugs
+Create a new issue, or issue a new PR on this repo if you've found an issue and would like it fixed.

+## License
+MIT.
+Do whatever you like with this stuff ✌️.